This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

 On its own, it tends to have excellent lightfastness (as far as magentas go) depending on the supplier.
-Not every pigment supplier gets excellent results though, so do your own lightfastness testing.
-If using watercolor, see Bruce MacEvoy’s discussion of this pigment.
+Not every pigment supplier gets excellent results though, so you may wish to do your own lightfastness testing.
+If using watercolor, refer to Bruce MacEvoy’s discussion of this pigment.

 Resources